 The Department of Psychiatry and Behavioral Sciences is pleased to host Continuing Medical Education (CME) and Continuing Education (CE) programs for mental health professionals.

 The department holds weekly Grand Rounds on a variety of topics in mental and behavioral health.
 Both CME and CE credits are offered.
-Visit the Grand Rounds page for our current schedule and more information.

 Visiting Fellowship in Transcranial Magnetic Stimulation

 The Visiting Fellowship in Transcranial Magnetic Stimulation (TMS) is offered four times a year and is designed for psychiatrists, psychologists, and researchers who wish to enhance their knowledge of TMS and the related brain stimulation techniques.
 Sponsored by the Duke University School of Medicine and the North Carolina Psychological Association, the course includes hands-on administration of TMS.
-For more information, contact Tara Martin at 919-681-0935.

-Electroconvulsive Therapy (ECT) Fellowship
+Electroconvulsive Therapy (ECT) Fellowship (No CE/CME Credit)

 The Visiting Fellowship offers practicing clinicians an active ECT learning experience in the Duke University Medical Center environment.
 The Fellowship is the oldest of its type in the USA and has trained many hundreds of psychiatrists from throughout the US, Canada, Europe, Asia and Australia.
 The week-long program is an intensive learning experience that combines participation in ECT treatments, meetings with faculty, conferences and consultations, and self-instructional programs of readings and video material.
 To the extent possible, didactic and background reading material are custom-tailored to the needs of the Visiting Fellow.
-In order to maximize the opportunity for practical learning, enrollment is usually held to two Fellows per week.
+In order to maximize the opportunity for practical learning, enrollment is usually held to three Fellows per week.

 Please contact the coordinator for available dates: Andrea Faulkner (firstname.lastname@example.org, 919-681-8742)